Yanish01/Retail-Analytics/README.md

 o	Customers who purchased between 10 to 30 products are placed in the "Mid" segment.

 o	Customers who purchased more than 30 products are classified as "High Value" segment.

-•	To analyse customer behavior for insights on repeat purchases and loyalty, informing customer retention strategies.

 ## Datasets Tables:

 •	Sales Transaction: Records of sales transactions, including transaction ID, customer ID, product ID, quantity purchased, transaction date, and price.